 With grown children in the San Francisco Bay Area and Oregon, Jennifer says they “take turns.”
 At the busiest stages of their careers and families, the grown children don’t all come at once for a holiday, but rather rotate informally from holiday to holiday.
 Seems to work well for all.
 “They have all been here,” she said, “the youngest four or five times.”

-When it comes to favorite Callawassie Island attractions, Jennifer mentions tennis.
+s to favorite Callawassie Island attractions, Jennifer mentions tennis.
 She feels it keeps her young.
 “I play tennis with an 80-year-old, and she makes short work of me,” she said.
 And yet, “The Island has gotten younger.”
 She’s noticed more and more couples in their 30’s and 40’s with school-age children, becoming residents of Callawassie Island.

 We have a community of friendships here that does far more than fill in the gaps between family visits.

 “Living on Callawassie Island is like being in college,” Jennifer said.
 “That’s the only other time I can think of in life when you’re surrounded by so many people who share your interests.
 There are block parties with our neighbors, the Tennis Club for tennis, the Blind Squirrels for golf; it’s almost busier than we can keep up with.”